PrathamS1/smart-waste-management/README.md

 - Limited to one start location per simulation

 ### Bin Management
-- The number of bins affects simulation performance
+- The number of bins affects simulation performance as it will take more time to run simulation
 - Bin fill level must be between 0-100%
 - Bins cannot be deleted once added